 An important part of understanding prospects and customers is understanding them in the context of the industry they’re in.
 For example, how do they see themselves in their industry, and how does their industry see them?
 What kinds of competitive pressures are they facing?

 You may have sales reps who are focused on specific industries and make it their business to become experts in their particular area of focus.
 Or you may have reps who sell to people in all kinds of businesses – and who will benefit from being able to easily find intelligence on this.

 It’s not just customers who face competitive pressures, of course; it’s also your own business.
 And sales reps need to understand what Harvard Business Review calls the “entire competitive arena” in which they’re operating if they’re going to compete effectively with other companies going after the same business.

-helps people understand specifically how a product or solution is going to deliver value to them.
-It’s more-personalized information, and it comes in a variety of different forms.
-Examples include answers to specific questions about how a solution will help a particular prospect and success stories that show how similar companies have been helped.
+Value-driven content helps people understand specifically how a product or solution is going to deliver value to them.
+It’s more personalized information, and it comes in a variety of different forms.
+Examples include FAQs about how a solution will help a particular prospect and success stories that show how similar companies have succeeded with the product or service.

 As with every category of sales enablement content we’ve talked about in this post, the key is to make it quick and easy for sales reps to find value-driven content and share it with prospects.
 That means a streamlined, navigable source of information – because, to echo an earlier point, it shouldn’t take longer to find and share knowledge than it does to actually engage with the prospect over it.

 Let’s face it: sales reps aren’t going to get any better at meeting quotas if they’re spending all their time chasing down prospect and product information.
 That’s why you have to put that information in their hands faster, with a good knowledge base that connects them as efficiently as possible with the knowledge they need.